 Pleurodesis is a treatment that creates mild inflammation between the lung and chest cavity pleura.
 After drawing the excess fluid out of the chest cavity, a doctor injects a drug into the area.
 The drug is often talc.
 This medication causes the two layers of the pleura to stick together and prevents the buildup of fluid between the two layers by getting rid of the space between them.

 In more serious cases, a doctor surgically inserts a shunt, or small tube, into the chest cavity.
 This helps redirect the fluid from the chest to the abdomen, where it can be easily removed.
 Pleurectomy, in which part of the pleural lining is surgically removed, is also an option in very severe cases.

 Treatment for minor cases of pleural effusion is minimally invasive.
 Most people recover within a few days.
 Minor complications from treatment include slight pain and discomfort, which often go away with time.
 Some cases of pleural effusion can have more serious complications, depending on the severity of the condition and treatment used.

 Serious complications include:

 - pulmonary edema or fluid in the lungs, which can result from draining fluid too quickly during thoracentesis

 - infection or bleeding

 These complications, while serious, are very rare.
-Your doctor will help determine the most effective treatment option, and will discuss the benefits and risks of each procedure.
+Your doctor will help determine the most effective treatment option and will discuss the benefits and risks of each procedure.

-Medically Reviewed by: George Krucik, MD
+Medically Reviewed by: Judith Marcin, MD

 Published By: Healthline Networks, Inc.